spack/spack-tutorial/tutorial_developer_workflows.rst

 The `spack install` command, as you know, fetches source code from a mirror or the internet before building and installing your package.
-As a developer, we want to build from local source, which we will constantly change, build, and test.
+As developers, we want to build from local source, which we will constantly change, build, and test.

 Let's imagine for a second we're HDF5 developers.